-When I first started using Canva a long time ago, I had quite some experience with Photoshop, but I fell in love in the simplicity of Canva’s editor.
+When I first started using Canva a long time ago, I had quite some experience with Photoshop, but I fell in love with the simplicity of Canva’s editor.

-Still, due to the simplicity, Canva lacks certain advanced features.
-For this reason, to this day I use both Canva and Photoshop.
+Still, due to its simplicity, Canva lacks certain advanced features.
+For this reason, to this day, I use both Canva and Photoshop.

 Now, let’s see whether Canva has the right set of tools for you.